-For more on detailed information on vicarious trauma see our online training module.
-Vicarious trauma.
+For more on detailed information on vicarious trauma see our online training Module Four: Understanding and Addressing Vicarious Trauma

 Cumulative stress

 Definition: Cumulative stress reactions are a less dramatic, more gradual form of stress reaction.
 They are usually related to low-intensity but more chronic stressors that pervade a person's life and "pile up," one on top of the other.
 Some common sources of chronic stress for humanitarian workers include: